proudcity/wp-proudcity/README.md

 ProudCity Wordpress
 ===================

-(ProudCity)[http://proudcity.com] is a Wordpress platform for modern, standards-compliant municipal websites.
+[ProudCity](http://proudcity.com) is a Wordpress platform for modern, standards-compliant municipal websites.

 # Contributing

 This repo contains a composer make file that will build a complete Wordpress installation.
-See (Composer)[#composer] for more details.
+See [Composer](#composer) for more details.
 Most of the actual code is in our individual Plugin and Theme repos:

-All issues should be added to the (wp-proudcity Issue Queue)[https://github.com/proudcity/wp-proudcity/issues]
+All issues should be added to the [wp-proudcity Issue Queue](https://github.com/proudcity/wp-proudcity/issues)

 # Composer